CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/deploy.md

 **Plain- and Metapool deployment is permissionless - everyone can create a pool.
 Adding a new basepool needs to be approved by the DAO.**

+!!!info
+    When deploying pools that include coins not requiring a rate oracle, the `_methods_id` array can be empty, and the `_oracles` array can use the `ZERO_ADDRESS`.

 ### `deploy_plain_pool`
 Limitations when deploying stableswap-ng pools: